Last Updated on February 20, 2020

 This is because children are not mature and their bodies are still developing.
 Their hormones, enzymes, tissues, and cellular responses to environmental toxins are all different from adults.

 Children are more fragile.
-Stressors, such as exposure to radiation from electronics, otherwise known as Electromagnetic Radiation (EMR), can have a profound effect on their immature bodies.
+Stressors, such as exposure to radiation from electronics, otherwise known as Electromagnetic Field (EMF) Radiation, can have a profound effect on their immature bodies.

-In addition, because cell phone use has been on the rise, more and more children are using cell phones.
-One study indicates that as many as 20% of 3rd graders now have their own mobile device.
+In addition, because cell phone use has been on the rise, more and more children are using cell phones, in addition to other technology like handheld gaming devices, tablets, and other electronic tools.
+One study indicates that as many as 20% of third graders now have their own mobile device.

-Parents may think giving their children cell phones is great for safety reasons, as children are then able to communicate with them or help at any time.
-However, it is important for an educated parent to realize that cell phones may pose a danger in itself to their young, just because children’s bodies are still maturing and the technology is still very new.
+Parents may think giving their children cell phones is great for safety reasons, as children are then able to communicate with them or ask for help at any time.
+However, it is important for educated parents to realize that cell phones may pose a danger in itself to their young, just because children’s bodies are still maturing and the technology is still very new.

-For these types of reasons, children’s exposure to Electromagnetic Radiation has been a particular interest area for researchers in the past few years.
+For these types of reasons, children’s exposure to EMF Radiation has been a particular interest area for researchers in the past few years.

 Studies Around the World